Have you read the giant Facebook's latest note entitled" helping make sure you don't miss stories from friends » ?

 This raises the question of where they come from.

-Another problem for companies and Facebook is the arrival of ad blockers: in recent months, blockers such as Purify, Peace or Crystal have been used to block advertising on smartphones and tablets.
+Another problem for companies as for Facebook is the arrival of ad blockers: indeed, for the past few months, ad blockers such as Purify, Peace or Crystal have been used to block advertising on smartphones and tablets.

 Which solution should be recommended?

-Do companies still need to engage in communication and marketing campaigns on the world's number one social network?
+Do companies still need to engage in communication and marketing campaigns on the world's number 1 social network?

-The question seems to be written into the question, doesn't it?
+It seems to be in the question, doesn't it?

 Indeed, the question of whether or not it is necessary for a company to be present on Facebook does not arise because the social network remains essential, it remains essential for any marketing strategy (more information) and quality communication.